varigence/docs/bimlflex/user-guide/importing-metadata.md

 #### Default Properties

-This controls default behavior of inferred Business Keys.
+This controls default behaviour of inferred Business Keys.

 * Pad Business Keys (Amount) – defines business key width
 * BusinessKey Suffix - Optionally add a suffix onto column name to indicate what is a business key